A Crash Course in Starting and Growing Your Retirement Savings

 So with all of those benefits be sure to check with your supervisor or human resources department to see if you are eligible to join your company’s 401(k) plan.

-Try An App
+Try An App or Roboadvisor

-As I mentioned, there’s no harm in starting small with your retirement savings and growing them overtime.
+As I mentioned, there’s no harm in starting small with your retirement savings and growing them over time.
 One potential way of doing this is to check out an app called Acorns.
 This app helps you set aside money without even really thinking about it.
 To achieve this, you first need to link your credit and/or debit card to Acorns.
 Doing so will then allow it to do what they call “Round Ups.”
 Whenever you make a purchase, Acorns will essentially round the price off to the nearest dollar and deposit the “loose change” into your account.
 So, for example, if you bought a cup of coffee for $4.35, Acorns would take an extra $.65 from your bank account and add it to your balance.
 From there, the app actually invests your money in a mix of stocks and bonds, which you can adjust to be more aggressive or conservative.
-You can read more about Acorns is this review.
+You can read more about Acorns in this review.

 Leave It In Peace